Triple Bottom Line of Sustainability EXPLAINED

 Conclusions

-The triple bottom line model can be used to evaluate the long-term sustainability of anything.
+The triple balance sheet model can be used to evaluate the long-term sustainability of anything.
 It is important to check if the three bottom lines are in balance or if one of them is too dominant.
 Because to achieve sustainability, all three principles must be satisfied.